 It's understandable that is the biggest need after such a tragedy.
 Our question, that will probably never officially be answered by the media, is "How many people in the crowd could have saved themselves and others with knowledge of how to apply a compress or a tourniquet?"

-If you are in a situation with someone or yourself who has a life threatning bleeding wound…
+If you are in a situation with someone or yourself who has a life-threatening bleeding wound...

 - Apply a compress and pressure.
-A tee shirt is better then nothing.
+A tee shirt is better than nothing.
 Anything to slow down the bleeding and apply pressure.
 Socks and shirts are commonly available in any situation.